Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 Once you **think about your declarative view template as an effect of the Signals used inside**, the pieces fall in place.
 It's, ironically, the essence of React's `UI = fn(state)`.
-Let's rephrase it as **`UI = effect(signal)`** and it's obvious.
+Let's rephrase it as **`UI = effect(signal)`** and it becomes clear.
-We could strip away all the comfort of UI frameworks and limit ourselves to Signals, building our reactive UI.
+We could ditch all the comfort of fancy UI frameworks and stick to just Signals, building our reactive UI.
 The following example uses the Preact Signals core library, which can be used without Preact or any other dependencies.

 ```html